 2. Update your network adapter driver

 When you keep disconnected from Modern Warfare, it’s high time you troubleshoot your network.
 If you’re using a wireless connection, switch to the wired connection.
 However, if you have to use a wireless network, there are other ways to make sure that you have a better internet connection.
-One of the steps you can take is to check if your network adapter driver is outdated or misconfigured, which can cause connection problems.
-To fix it, you need to update your network adapter driver.
+One of the steps you can take is to check if your network driver is outdated or misconfigured, which can cause connection problems.
+To fix it, you need to update your network driver.

 Here’s how to update drivers with Driver Easy: